LewisResearchGroup/ms-mint-app/README.md

       --debug               start MINT server in debug mode --port PORT           Port to use
       --host HOST           Host binding address
-      --serve-path SERVE_PATH
-                            (deprecated) serve app at a different path e.g. '/mint/' to serve the app at 'localhost:9999/mint/'
       --ncpu NCPU           Number of CPUs to use  # Not yet implemented